 Our foster homes are able to begin the road to recovery through love, patience and time.
 As an adoptive family you must also make that commitment to your rescued dog.
 It may takes months for a rescued dog to make the adjustment to your home and family, If you are not committed to working through the ups and downs of the relationship, then a rescued dog is not for you.
 Any adopter who has been through the trials and tribulations of adjustment can tell you that in the end, it was all worth it.

-If you are interested in adopting one of the dogs listed, please follow the following steps:
+If you are interested in adopting one of the dogs listed on our Adoptable Dogs page, please follow the following steps: